Isaac Keesing

-Isaac Keesing (1 August 1886 - 18 August 1966) was a Dutch journalist, writer, publisher and inventor.
+Isaac Keesing (1 August 1886 - 18 August 1966) was a Dutch journalist, writer, and publisher.
 Among his enterprises was Keesing's Contemporary Archives, published internationally between 1931 and 2016.

 Biography

 He was born on 1 August 1886, Amsterdam, to Tobie Keesing, a Jewish diamond broker, and Elisabeth (' Zeehandelaar).
-Isaac Keesing started work at the Amsterdamsche Bank, and also wrote articles on financial and economic matters for various newspapers, including the New York Times.
+Isaac Keesing started work at the Amsterdamsche Bank, and also wrote articles on financial and economic matters for various newspapers, including The New York Times.
 He devised a way of storing his information on a card index system, to obtain immediate access to it.
 The archive of information became well-used, and in 1911 he set up a company, Systemen Keesing, to summarise and publish economic and financial information from a wide range of national and international sources, and to make it available to subscribers.
 Its success led Keesing to seek to broaden its scope, and it expanded by establishing offices in Brussels, London and Paris.

 In 1916, Keesing began publishing a magazine, Jong Nederland, aimed at students and young people; it continued until 1932.
-He also invented a new way of sealing letters and documents, without using sealing wax, which was patented in the Netherlands in 1919 and in the U.S. in 1922.
+In 1919 he received a patent in the Netherlands for developing a type of box with a heated spout for dispensing the sealing wax used for sealing letters and documents (and he received a U.S. patent for the device in 1922).
+His method was claimed to be safer and to produce less of an unpleasant smell than the traditional method of dripping wax from a flaming candle.
 In 1923, Keesing was approached by a friend, Karel Henri Broekhoff, to take over and publish a periodical bulletin issued by the International Criminal Police Commission (ICPC, later known as Interpol), on information for exchange offices, banks and police dealing with forged money and cheques.
 Keesing's periodical was known as Contrefaçons et Falsifications ("Counterfeits and Forgeries").

-He also established a Dutch language series of puzzle books, Denksport, first published in 1930, which have continued up to the present, now as part of the Keesing Media Group.
-Another company that still bears his name and is active up to this day, is Keesing Technologies, a tech company specializing in document and identity verification.
-Keesing Technologies is currently owned by IN Group.
+He also established the first Dutch language series of puzzle books, Denksport, first published in 1930, which have continued up to the present, now as part of the Keesing Media Group.
+Keesing Media now publishes puzzle books and apps in various countries and languages, and claims to be "the world's leading puzzle company".

+Another company that still bears his name and is active up to this day is Keesing Technologies, a tech company specializing in document and identity verification.
+Keesing Technologies is a subsidiary of SURYS, which is currently owned by IN Group, which in turn is owned by the government of France.